sah-avinash/Affair-Predictor/README.md

 # Affair-Predictor
-Hey, this is one of my first few project deployment.
+Hey there, this is one of my first few project deployment.
 Hope you like it. 😊